axelvaldez/radical-companies/_posts/rCompanies/PRADERA MEDIA/2022-05-09-RADICALS-LIVE.markdown

   <tbody style="font-size:smaller; vertical-align:top;  padding-right:1em;">
    <tr>
     <td style="text-align:right; border-right:1px solid black; ">Promotion</td>
-    <td>It involves everything from posting the content to promoting the content for audience growth.
+    <td style="padding-right:1em; ">It involves everything from posting the content to promoting the content for audience growth.
      <ul>
       <li>Posting – Post all content to all necessary platforms.
 This includes video and audio podcast channels.</li>
       <li>Online Promotion – Actively promote content online by spreading through forums and sending to relevant key  players in the field.</li>